 By this point in the process, you’ll want to have accomplished the following objectives.
 Remember, there are no shortcuts unless you have relationships that can get you a contributor account without putting in this kind of work:

-• You’ve written for a number of smaller authority websites (aim for 10 to 20, but the more, the better)
+- You’ve written for several smaller authority websites (aim for 10 to 20, but the more, the better)

-• You’ve reached out to a handful of writers and provided value to them over the course of weeks or months
+- You’ve reached out to a handful of writers and provided value to them over weeks or months

 Now, there’s no way around it… you’ll (most likely) have to eventually ask for an introduction to a relevant editor at your target publication (where your new contributor friend also writes).

-This ask should feel at least somewhat natural, organic and comfortable by this point—and there’s no template for how to make this kind of request.
+By now, this ask should feel at least somewhat natural, organic, and comfortable—and there’s no template for making this kind of request.
 Once you’ve provided a meaningful amount of value, you’ll know when the time feels right.

 What happens if you get turned down on an introduction request?